mariadb-operator/mariadb-operator/docs/MAXSCALE.md

 A service defines how the traffic is routed to the servers based on a routing algorithm that takes into account the state of the servers and its role.
 For more detailed information, please consult the [service reference](https://mariadb.com/kb/en/mariadb-maxscale-2308-mariadb-maxscale-configuration-guide/#service).

 Depending on your requirements to route traffic, you may choose between the following routers:
-- [Readwritesplit](https://mariadb.com/kb/en/mariadb-maxscale-2308-readwritesplit/): Route write queries to the primary server and read queries to the replica servers:
+- [Readwritesplit](https://mariadb.com/kb/en/mariadb-maxscale-2308-readwritesplit/): Route write queries to the primary server and read queries to the replica servers.
 - [Readconnroute](https://mariadb.com/kb/en/mariadb-maxscale-2308-readconnroute/): Load balance connections between multiple servers.

 #### Listeners